lauralambert99/locagata99/README.md

 - 👋 Hi, I’m @locagata99
-- 👀 I’m interested in dataviz, assessment, and bioinformatics
+- 👀 I’m interested in
-- 🌱 I’m currently learning R and Python
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on anything that sounds interesting.
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me

 <!---